kennedyjustin/BolusGPT/README.md

 ## What is included?

 ### Server
-1. Stores static settings (in a simple JSON file) required to calculate bolus doses .For example:
+1. Stores static settings (in a simple JSON file) required to calculate bolus doses.
+For example:
    1. Target blood glucose level
    1. Insulin-to-carb ratio
    1. Insulin sensitivity factor